Wsheerio/BoWind/README.md

 programs.txt

-This is where you'll put your program settings, all entries are "aspect ratio width:aspect ratio height:option/setting".
-Currently supported options are c, n, and s which are compatibility mode (bool), process name, and shift (x,y,w,h) respectively.
+This is where you'll put your program settings, all entries are separated with ".", options and settings are separated with " ".
+Currently supported options are a, c, n, and s which are aspect ratio (width,height), compatibility mode (bool), process name, and shift (x,y,w,h) respectively.
 Compatibility mode grabs all related processes and resizes those instead of just the mainwindowhandle, this helps with some games but you'll probably never need to use it.
 Shift moves the application x pixels left and y pixels up and increases the width by w and height by h.

-    16:9:n DarkSoulsII.s 2,2,4,4:n RustClient:n DOMO
+Defaults are you monitor's aspect ratio, compatibility off, "default" (if you get this wrong it obviously won't work), and 0,0,0,0.

+    n DarkSoulsII.s 2,2,4,4
+    n RustClient
+    n DOMO
-    632:473:c true.n endless.s 0,25,0,25
+    a 632,473.c true.n endless.s 0,25,0,25

 Debug Menu